-

 President Biden signed 15 executive orders and two agency directives on the day of his inauguration (January 20th).
 Most of this activity was targeted at trying to reverse President Trump’s previous directives.
 One of the new executive orders that attracted … Continue reading

-Tagged Adaptation, Agriculture, carbon dioxide, Climate Change, CO2, disaster relief, Drought, Economy, emigration, Emissions, Extreme Weather, Flood, Global Warming, green climate fund, immigration, labor force, Mitigation, Paris, Paris 2015, Paris accord, Paris Agreement, Precipitation, US, World
+Tagged Adaptation, Agriculture, Biden, carbon dioxide, Climate Change, CO2, disaster relief, Drought, Economy, emigration, Emissions, Extreme Weather, Flood, Global Warming, green climate fund, immigration, labor force, Mitigation, Paris, Paris 2015, Paris accord, Paris Agreement, Precipitation, US, World

 2 Comments